Overview of Kansas Taxes

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

 Sedgwick County is located in central Kansas.
 The county seat is Wichita, which is the largest city in Kansas.
 Relative to the rest of the state, Sedgwick County property tax rates are fairly low.
-The county’s average effective property tax rate of 1.31% is 15th lowest in the state.
-That is based off of an average mill levy (which applies to assessed value) of around 122 mills.
+The county’s average effective property tax rate of 1.30% is 13th lowest in the state.
+That is based off an average mill levy of around 150 mills.

-The average effective property tax rate in Shawnee County is 1.55% but property tax rates in the county vary a fair amount between rural and urban areas.
-In 2010 and 2011, average mill rates for urban homeowners were 22 mills higher than those for rural homeowners.
-That means that someone with an assessed value of $10,000 could expect to pay about $220 less annually in a rural area than an urban area.
+The average effective property tax rate in Shawnee County is 1.56% but property tax rates in the county vary a fair amount between rural and urban areas.
+In some places, the average mill rate for urban homeowners is more than 20 mills higher than the rate for rural homeowners.
+That means that someone with an assessed value of $10,000 could expect to pay about $200 less annually in a rural area than an urban area.

-In 2014, Wyandotte County collected nearly $194,000,000 in property taxes from county property owners.
-Roughly 45% of that tax was paid by residential homeowners (commercial property owners paid 40%).
-The average effective property tax rate for homeowners in Wyandotte County is 1.79%, the 12th highest rate in the state.
+Property taxes are the largest source of revenue for Wyandotte County.
+In 2016, the county collected nearly $100 million from property taxes from county property owners.
+The average effective property tax rate for homeowners in Wyandotte County is 1.85%, the ninth highest rate in the state.

 Riley County is home to the city of Manhattan and Kansas State University.
 Property tax rates in the county are slightly below the state average.
-The county’s average effective property tax rate is 1.32%.
-However, people living in urban areas generally pay higher rates than people in rural areas.
-In 2011, urban residents of Riley County faced an average mill levy that was 27 mills higher than those in rural areas.
+The county’s average effective property tax rate is 1.35%.
+However, people living in urban areas generally pay higher rates than people in rural areas – a difference of 20 or more mills in some cases.

-The average effective property tax rate in Butler County is 1.63%, the 23rd highest rate in the state.
-However, the median property tax payment ranks as the 6th highest in the state at $2,087 per year.
-While that is relatively high for Kansas, it is below the national average of $2,107.
+The average effective property tax rate in Butler County is 1.67%, the 30th highest rate in the state.
+However, the median property tax payment ranks as the fifth highest in the state at $2,306 per year.
+That is relatively high for Kansas and is also above the U.S. average of $2,197.

-The median home value in Reno County is $90,600, about half the national average.
-That means that while annual property tax payments are relatively low, with a median of $1,471, rates are not.
-The average effective property tax rate in Reno County is 1.62%, well above the national average.
+The median home value in Reno County is $96,100, about half the national average.
+Average annual property tax payments are relatively high in the county at $1,611, rates are not.
+The average effective property tax rate in Reno County is 1.68%, well above the national average.

 Located in central Kansas, Saline County has property tax rates near the state average.
-The average effective property tax rate in the county is 1.37%.
+The average effective property tax rate in the county is 1.35%.
 As in many other Kansas counties, urban homeowners pay higher rates than those in rural areas.
-In 2009, 2010 and 2011 the average urban rate in Saline County was always as least 35 mills higher than the rural rate.
+Over the past few years, the average urban mill rates in Saline County have been about 30 mills higher than the rural rates.